 Upon written request of the student, a transcript of credits earned at Cape Fear Community College will be sent to other colleges and/or industry.
+Transcripts can be requested for colleges to which you have applied through the College's website (www.cfcc.edu).
 Transcripts per the request may be picked up or will be mailed after 4:00 p.m. on the following work day.
-Effective July 1, 2005 all transcripts are \$2.00 each.
+The non-refundable cost for an official transcript is \$2 each.